About Us

 Newcastle City Touch Association grounds are located inside the Newcastle Harness Racing Club, Turton Road New Lambton, immediately behind McDonald’s Jones Stadium (see Location page).
 Our seven fields are all floodlit and we have ample parking in the Northern car park at McDonald Jones Stadium.

 Newcastle City Touch Association organises two senior competitions each year.
-The summer competition runs from October to March and the winter competition runs from May to August.
-Summer competition runs for 14 weeks having a three week break over the Christmas period.
-The winter competition runs for 12 weeks commencing early in May.
+The Autumn competition runs from April to June and the Spring competition runs from August to December.
 Both competitions are run in the evenings with the first games commencing at 6.30pm.

 SENIORS